 Some companies may find it advantageous to use a professional employer organization.
 These organizations assume all of a company’s HR duties.
 By hiring your company’s employees and being the employer of record, your employees could see major improvements like access to 401k plans, health insurance, life insurance and other benefits.
 This is called co-employment or joint employment and it is a common practice among smaller businesses.

 Is your company looking for a HRIS to manage HR processes and tasks to help free up HR staff time?
 Let us help you find the right software for your business’ needs.
-Visit our vendor match page to start your search.
+Visit our Software Match page to start your search.

 Use our Software Match tool — completed in less than two minutes!